 With traders digesting a slew of U.S. economic data, stocks are turning in a lackluster performance in early trading on Wednesday.
 The major averages are once again showing only modest moves after ending the previous session nearly flat.

 Pending home sales in the U.S. unexpectedly decreased in the month of October but remained at a healthy level, the National Association of Realtors said in a report released on Wednesday.

-Personal spending in the U.S. unexpectedly decreased in the month of September, according to a report released by the Commerce Department on Friday, with the drop in spending accompanied by weaker than expected personal income growth.
+Personal income in the U.S. rose by less than expected in the month of October, according to a report released by the Commerce Department on Wednesday.
+The increase in personal spending also fell short of economist estimates.